Aylesford, Nova Scotia

-Aylesford, since its formation, has always been a farming community.
-It is situated in western Kings County in the Annapolis Valley of Nova Scotia, Canada.
+Aylesford, is a village situated in western Kings County in the Annapolis Valley of Nova Scotia, Canada.
 The settlement was named after the fourth Earl of Aylesford, Heneage Finch, who was Lord Of The Bedchamber to George III from 1772-1777.
-The community is located between the North and South Mountains, and is roughly a 15 minute to Canadian Forces Base Greenwood, and a 10 minute drive to its closest neighbour, the Town Of Berwick.
+The community is located between the North and South Mountains, and is roughly a 15 minute drive to Canadian Forces Base Greenwood, and a 10 minute drive to its closest neighbour, the Town Of Berwick.
 Aylesford is located on the Evangeline Trail (Trunk 1) scenic tourist route, which was named after the epic 1847 H.W.
 Longfellow poem entitled Evangeline, A Tale of Acadie.